dustinpfister/blog_posts/_posts/canvas-alpha.md

 ### 3.1 - The circles.js module

 Here I have the circles.js file that I use to create a state object, as well as update that state object with the two public methods that it returns to the global variable that it appends to.
 If of course contains a whole bunch more additional internal methods that all aid with the process of creating and updating a state object which contains an array of circle objects.

+Another cool feature of this canvas alpha examples circles.js file is the forTicks array.
+Each circle has a for tick index number that corresponds with one of these methods that will update the heading of the circle based on the logic of the current method in that array.
+I could do way more than just change the headings of circles in one of these methods, but for now I just did that to make the movement a little more interesting.

 ```js
 var circles = (function () {